Paul O'Connell

-Paul Jeremiah O'Connell (born 20 October 1979) is an Irish former rugby union player and coach.
-When he stopped playing, he was Ireland's third most-capped player (108) and the eighteenth most-capped international player in rugby union history.
+Paul Jeremiah O'Connell (born 20 October 1979) is an Irish rugby union coach and former player.
+When he retired, he was Ireland's third most-capped player (108) and the eighteenth most-capped international player in rugby union history.
 During his career, O'Connell captained Munster, Ireland and the British & Irish Lions.
 He is now the forwards coach for the Ireland national men's team.

 Early life

 O'Connell was born in Limerick, Ireland to Mick and Sheila O'Connell.
 He attended the Model School and Ardscoil Rís, Limerick where he initially excelled at swimming and only started playing rugby at the age of 16, playing for the school in the Munster Schools Senior Cup and representing Irish Schools in 1997–98 along with international teammate Gordon D'Arcy.
-He also played five consecutive games with the Ireland U21s with Donncha O'Callaghan as his second row partner.
+He also played five consecutive games with the Ireland U21s with Donncha O'Callaghan as his second-row partner.
 O'Connell completed 3 out of 4 years of a Computer Engineering degree at the University of Limerick, before deferring the remainder of the degree to concentrate on rugby.